 A ROADTRIP THROUGH CHIANTI CLASSICO

-Follow La Strada del Chianti and stop along the way to your heart’s desire.
+Follow La Strada del Chianti (SR222) and stop along the way to your heart’s desire.
 Etruscans were first here, then Romans drove their carts on these roads.
-A land of tremendous beauty and forever radiating serenity, the wine road witnessed the obsessive conflicts between Florence and Siena, undisturbed by battles and time.
-Looking at the map, the villages, vineyards and castles of Chianti Classico can be found around the SR222.
-One itinerary we love is this.
-We started from our beloved Monteriggioni and went up through Castellina in Chianti to Panzano and Greve in Chianti.
-Another one is right from Castellina towards Radda and Volpaia, then round direction Gaiole towards San…
+A land of tremendous beauty and forever radiating serenity, the wine road witnessed the obsessive conflicts between Florence and Siena, undisturbed by battles and the march of time.
+Around its winding path, the timeless villages, sun-drenched vineyards, and fortified castles of Chianti Classico unfurl.
+Look for the Black Rooster (Gallo Nero), the historic symbol of this renowned wine, marking the territory.
+One way to go is from the formidable, perfectly walled Monteriggioni up through Castellina in Chianti to Panzano, where the legendary butcher…

 -